- Course Delivery

 Get the same diploma as on campus students

-The Professional Journalism specialization is one of three specializations offered within the Master of Arts in Journalism & Mass Communication online program.
+The Professional Journalism specialization is one of two specializations offered within the Master of Arts in Journalism & Mass Communication online program.
 Upon completion of the program the specialization will appear on your diploma and transcript indicating specific expertise in this area.

 Joe Weber, worked in magazines and newspapers for 35 years.
 He spent most of that time, 22 years, reporting and writing for BusinessWeek, starting as a correspondent in Dallas and then running the magazine's bureaus in Philadelphia, Toronto and Chicago.
 He took on the role of chief of correspondents for the organization in early 2006, serving until the summer of 2009.

 To be accepted to this program, you must have:

 A bachelor's degree